 Real-time operations: supports real-time data queries and aggregation operations.

-Multidimensional statistics: provides comprehensive latency data that allows you to analyze an instance based on events, time, and latency.
+Multidimensional statistics: provides comprehensive latency data that lets you analyze an instance based on events, time, and latency.

 Billing